 Sigma Chi Leadership Institute (SCLI) is a 501c(3) organization and the educational institution of the Sigma Chi International Fraternity.
-SCLI develops and deploys educational and leadership programming to 240-plus Sigma Chi chapters and colonies across North America, covering more than 18,000 undergraduate members and 250,000 alumni members.
+SCLI develops and deploys educational and leadership programming to 240-plus Sigma Chi chapters and associate chapters across North America, covering more than 15,000 undergraduate members and 258,000 living alumni members..
 SCLI's mission aligns with Sigma Chi's Fraternity charge to develop and educate values-based transformational leaders who are committed to the betterment of character and community.

-The Sigma Chi organization has a successful history of providing training to its members through education within SCLI, which was founded in 2007 to be the home of Sigma Chi's in-house developed training courses.
+The Sigma Chi organization has a successful history of providing educational leadership courses to its members by the MSA-CESS accredited SCLI, which was founded in 2007 to be the home of Sigma Chi's in-house developed educational leadership courses.
 In 2018, Sigma Chi acquired Footprints Training & Consulting, expanding curriculum resources substantially.
 Following this acquisition, Sigma Chi realigned SCLI into its own entity, under the umbrella of the organization, appointing an Executive Director, a Chairman, and a Board of Directors.